harrypower/CHIP_i2c_GPIO/i2c-information.md

 Notes on using i2c on CHIP:

+To start this may need to be run to start using the i2c stuff that follows but i do not think i needed to do this on os 4.4 debian headless:
+`sudo apt-get install i2c-tools`

 `sudo i2cdetect -l`

 This will show you a list of i2c devices on your CHIP like the following: